johnwatson484/power-lines-data-service/README.md

 ```

 ## Develop application in container
-This will create a PostgreSQL database in a separate container exposed on port `5432`.
 The application will be accessible on port `5000`.

 ```
 docker-compose -f docker-compose.yaml -f docker-compose.development.yaml build